krshrimali/blog/content/about.md

 Hello World!
 I'm Kushashwa Ravi Shrimali (friends call me Kush, world knows me as krshrimali), a Computer Science and Engineering Graduate from IIIT-NR.
 I work as a software developer (PyTorch team) at Quansight Labs.
 I love development, optimization and reading source codes!
 Have explored a lot of fields during my graduation, development is what I found the most intuitive for myself.

 Over the weekends - I contribute to opensource, go live on YouTube and also write blogs (where you are right now).
-Make sure to check out my <a href="https://youtube.com/c/kushashwaraviShrimali">YouTube channel</a> if you like it!
+Make sure to check out my [YouTube channel](https://youtube.com/c/kushashwaraviShrimali) if you like it!
 But that's not it, I like singing, dancing on any random music I like and discussing science & politics.

 I love writing impactful codes!
 My work doesn't stop at getting the accuracy.
 I love optimizing the models to help deploy in real-time.

-Please navigate to <a href="https://krshrimali.github.io/pytorch/">PyTorch</a>, <a href="https://krshrimali.github.io/opencv/">OpenCV</a> or <a href="https://krshrimali.github.io/cpp/">C++</a> section of this blog to read my blogs.
+Please navigate to [categories](https://krshrimali.github.io/categories/), to start reading my blogs (category-wise).

 ## Work Experience